denten-books/plain-text/proposal.md

 Computer Science).
 I lecture widely in language departments, in schools of engineering, in front of publishers, architects, artists, and librarians.
-As a founder of Columbia's Group for Experimental Methods in the Humanities, I believe critical engagement with technology and in exposing my students to real-world problems.
+As a founder of Columbia's Group for Experimental Methods in the Humanities, I believe in critical engagement with technology and in exposing my students to real-world problems.
 My group has ran workshops on online security for activists, we are teaching digital literacy at Rikers Island, and we have reached out to an online community of engineers to help us write media history as a project in "citizen humanities."[^ln-xp] In the fall of 2014, the group's activity became the basis for Columbia's fund raising efforts around digital humanities, in the form of a proposal for the Center of Culture and Computation.
 The proposal was met with wide approval from the university deans, the provost, and the president.
 In January 2015, the group was encouraged to apply for the presidential "global innovation" fund to organize workshops on "digital justice" in Beijing, Mumbai, and in Amman, Jordan.

-I am supported and inspired in these endeavors by my colleagues at Harvard's Berkman Center for Internet and Society, where I am an active faculty associate.
+I am inspired in these endeavors by my colleagues at Columbia English and at Harvard's Berkman Center for Internet and Society, where I am an active faculty associate.
 I keep these manifold audiences in mind as I am finishing *Plain Text.* The book exposes the intellectual foundations that bolster my research teaching activities.
 I write to strengthen these projects and to give back to the community that has supported me so generously.
 I hope to rely on the same good will and on the same support networks in reaching out to promote my book.

-In the course of my teaching career, I have been asked to create courses and certificate programs for graduate students in the humanities interested in computational studies, including courses at the Digital Humanities Summer Institute at the University of Victoria and the Lede program at Columbia's Journalism School.
-Texts assigned in these environments are either volumes published by technical presses for a professional audience or theory-based readings in new media studies that are related to the task of teaching the fundamentals of computer science in context only loosely.
-My book covers the philosophical foundations of computing fundamentals, explaining not just the how of digital humanities by the why.
-With the proposed technical appendix and a possible companion site (explained in the next section), I hope to supplement the main body of the work with "experiments" that illustrate theoretical concepts in practice, at the keyboard.
+In the course of my teaching career, I have been asked to create courses and certificate programs for graduate students in the humanities interested in computational studies, including courses at the Digital Humanities Summer Institute at the University of Victoria and in the Lede program at Columbia's Journalism School.
+Texts usually assigned in these environments are either volumes published by technical presses for a professional audience or theory-based readings in New Media Studies that are related to the task of teaching the fundamentals of Computer Science in context only loosely.
+My book covers the philosophical foundations of computing fundamentals, explaining not just the how of Digital Humanities but the why.
+With the proposed technical appendix and a possible companion site (explained in the next section), I hope to supplement the main body of the work with a series of "experiments" that illustrate theoretical concepts in practice, at the keyboard.
 Such blend of theory and practice defines my method.
-As many major universities invest in programs related to digital humanities, computational social science, and computational journalism,[^ln-dh] I hope for *Plain Text* to become a standard text that introduces faculty and advanced graduate students to the notion of critical practice in humanities computing.
+As many major universities invest in programs related to Digital Humanities, Computational Social Science, and Computational Journalism,[^ln-dh] I hope for *Plain Text* to become a standard text that introduces faculty and advanced graduate students to the notion of critical practice in humanities computing.

 [^ln-dh]: For example: In February 2015, U. Penn received $7,000,000 from Penn Arts and Sciences Overseer to establish the Price Lab for the Digital